 Procedure: Emergency Interim Protective Withdrawal

 In situations requiring temporary, interim action, the Dean of Students or designee may determine that a short-term removal or temporary alteration of privileges is necessary pending completion of the full evaluative process.
+The decision will be made utilizing the Review Committee defined above.
 This need might arise when there is a reasonable basis to believe that a student poses a credible threat of immediate and substantial harm to a member or members of the campus community or creates unreasonable disruptions to other students and to campus operations.

 The Dean of Students or designee, may implement an emergency interim protective withdrawal at any time if it is determined that there exists a direct threat or actual risk as described in the policy section above.
 A student placed under emergency interim protective withdrawal may be prohibited from attending classes and from living in University housing.
 In addition, the University may restrict a student from campus or from any portion of campus if the University believes that a restriction is warranted given the circumstances.